-Professor Beese’s research interests are in experimental and computational multiscale mechanics of materials ranging from metals to composites.
+Professor Beese’s research interests are in experimental and computational multiscale mechanics of materials, with an emphasis on metallic materials.
 Her research focuses on developing experimental methods to elucidate the connections among the microstructure, macroscopic deformation, damage accumulation, and failure properties of materials.
 Using experimental data, physically-based large deformation and failure models can be developed to predict component performance.

 One current research thrust in her group focuses on additive manufacturing (AM) of metallic components.
 In AM of metals, powder or wire feedstock is delivered to a location, melted with a laser or electron beam, and as the material cools and solidifies, it fuses to the material below.
 This allows for the fabrication of complex 3-dimensional components in a layer-by-layer fashion.
 However, it introduces rapid thermal cycles that result in microstructures that differ drastically from their cast or wrought counterparts.
 To make full use of these components in structural applications, their mechanical properties must be characterized and predictable.
 Professor Beese’s group focuses on a variety of materials characterization techniques to uncover the relationships among thermal history, microstructure, and mechanical properties within macroscopic components.